agnesbn/LANG_assignment2/README.md

 ## 3. Methods
 I decided to go with the second task, i.e. working with the Fake vs Real news dataset.
 ### Main task
+The [`NER_sentiment.py`](https://github.com/agnesbn/LANG_assignment2/blob/main/src/NER_sentiment.py) script reads the data CSV and after some processing and cleaning of the CSV, it splits it into two dataframes, one for fake news and one for real news.
+It then calculates `VADER` sentiment scores for each text in both dataframes.
+Furthermore, a qualitative evaluation of the sentiment scores is added to the dataframe.
+Here, the sentiment of a text is deemed, __negative__ if the `VADER` compound score is under -0.5, __neutral__ if it is between -0.5 and 0.5, and __positive__ if it is higher than 0.5.
+Then the geopolitical entities are extracted by running the texts through an NLP pipeline.
+Finally, the results are saved as CSVs - one for real news and one for fake news - and the geopolitical entities in the texts are counted and the results are saved as barplots – one for the fake news, one for the real news, and one for entities in both texts.

 ### Bonus task
+I was not able to complete any of the bonus tasks for this assignment.

 ## 4. Usage